Workforce Development Capital Grant Program

 It is essential that our life sciences ecosystem values and embraces a diverse workforce.
 It is not only about equal representation, it is about the strong business case, the bottom line, and ensuring the next big breakthroughs to save lives and improve patient outcomes.
 That’s why here in Massachusetts, we know that the strongest life sciences sector is a diverse one.

-The Massachusetts life Sciences Center (MLSC) has partnered with the United Negro College Fund (UNCF) on the Ernest E. Just Life Sciences Initiative , which creates internship opportunities in the Boston-area for students enrolled in Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs).
-The second round of the program will offer internships during the summer of 2023.
-Students will gain valuable experience and a network of professionals to pave a path for a fulfilling career in the life sciences.
+The MLSC is proud to partner with the United Negro College Fund (UNCF) on the Ernest E. Just Life Sciences Initiative, which creates internship opportunities in the Boston-area for students enrolled in Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs).
+Students gain valuable experience and a network of professionals to pave a path for a fulfilling career in the life sciences.

-UNCF will help provide transportation, housing, and other vital wrap around services to ensure students have a welcoming, memorable, and rewarding time in Boston this summer.
-Please note that the program is currently offering on-site for lab opportunities only.
+UNCF will help provide transportation, housing, and other vital wrap around services to ensure students have a welcoming, memorable, and rewarding time in Boston.

 Impact on the Ecosystem